Alesis ADAT

 • AI-1 AES-EBU, SPDIF and Sample Rate Converter Interface

-• AI-2 Multipurpose Audio/Video Synchronization Interface
+• AI-2 Multipurpose Audio/Video Synchronisation Interface

 • Alesis Sync Cables